How to replace a muffler yourself at home

 Always use jack stands to support the vehicle.
 Never get under a car that is supported only by a jack.

-- Let the vehicle cool down for at leat a couple of hours before you work on the exhaust.
-Muffler and exhaust pipe can be very hot and cause burns.
+- Allow the vehicle cool down for at least a couple of hours before you work on the exhaust.

 - You may prefer to disconnect the negative battery terminal as well.

 Spray penetrating fluid